DingXuefeng/Phoenix/README.md

 # Phoenix
-Fitter in Solar neutrino physics with fit
+Fitter in Solar neutrino physics with zfit